 EU directive on the right to repair

-• Extended legal warranty: If consumers choose repair instead of replacement, the legal warranty will be extended by 12 months.
+Extension of the Legal Warranty: If consumers choose repair instead of replacement, the legal warranty will be extended by 12 months.

-• Voluntary repair form: Manufacturers must provide a form with clear information on the repair process, including timelines and prices.
+Voluntary Repair Form: Manufacturers must provide a form with clear information on the repair process, including timelines and prices.